tensorflow/tensorflow/g3doc/OpDefinitions.md

     Additional verification to perform in addition to those generated due to operands, attributes, properties and traits.

-1.  hasCanonicalizationPatterns and hasConstantFolder.
+1.  hasCanonicalizer and hasConstantFolder.

-    These boolean fields indicate whether constant folding or canonicalization patterns have been defined for this operation.
+    These boolean fields indicate whether canonicalization patterns or constant folding have been defined for this operation.

 ### For custom parsing and printing